AtlasDevLabs/AtlasDevLabs/README.md

 ### Hello, i'm Daniel 👋

-- 🌱 I’m currently a: JS, Lua, HTML, Python, Developer
+- 🌱 I’m currently a: Lua Developer but have a little bit of experince with JS, HTML, TypeScript & More.
 - 👯 I’m looking to collaborate on Fivem Scripts
-- 🤔 I’m looking for help with N/A
 - 💬 Ask me about Tech/Fivem Scripting
-- 📫 How to reach me: Discord: danboi#0001
+- 📫 How to reach me: Discord: danboi#4202
-- 😄 Pronouns: He/His
 - ⚡ Fun fact: I Love Dogs

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=danboi01&theme=radical)